 DF3 <- melt(origin_count_r, id.var="ORIGIN") DF3$Ratio <- DF3[9:12,3] DF3 <- DF3[-9:-12,] DF3[5:8,4] <- NA ggplot(DF3, aes(x=ORIGIN,y=value,fill=variable)) + geom_bar(stat="identity") + geom_path(aes(y=Ratio,color="Ratio of Delayed flights against Non Delayed Flights"),group = 1) + geom_text_repel(aes(label=Ratio), size = 3) + ggtitle("Percentage of Flights Delayed by Origin") + labs(x="Origins",y="Percentage")

 As you can see here, smaller city Origin(SNA) has a least delay ratio.

-Congratulations, you now know how to install RStudio on your HDP Sandbox and use SparkR to explore, transform, and visualize data to gain valuable insight.
+Congratulations, you now know how to use SparkR to explore, transform, and visualize data to gain valuable insight.
 In the future we will expand this tutorial with prediction steps leveraging several popular supervised learning models.

 If you want to learn more about using Apache Spark for machine learning and processing large datasets please check out these tutorials and videos: